sheikdon/Setsuzoku-4/README.md

 for the other game i will be doing a connect 4 style game . you will have to play against another person which means its a 2 player game. you will have to connect 4 to win the game before the other opponnet.

+I plan on using my week on certain parts of the code.
+I know that i will spend most of my time with html and javascript so i will dedicate most of the week on them.

 ![amongus](idea1.png)
 ![connect4](IMG_5982.png)